Deployment

 gencow static dist/

-You only need CORS when your frontend is hosted outside Gencow, such as Vercel or Netlify.
+When your frontend is hosted outside Gencow, such as Vercel or Netlify, declare the exact browser origin in code:

-• gencow domain set myapp.com makes your frontend and API same-origin, so no CORS setup is needed.
+• gencow domain set myapp.com makes your dev frontend and API same-origin; use gencow domain set myapp.com --prod for the production app.

 Environment Variables